MonirZaman/MonirZaman.github.io/_posts/2018-12-19-Parallel-Computing-for-Python-Workload.md

     * [Writing your First Distributed Python Application with Ray](https://towardsdatascience.com/writing-your-first-distributed-python-application-with-ray-4248ebc07f41)
 * [Numba](http://numba.pydata.org/)

 Often we need to determine which part of a program takes long time to run.
-Instead of parallel implementation of the entire program, it is best to parallel implemenation of the parts that are slow.
+Instead of parallel implementation of the entire program, it is best to do parallel implemenation of the parts that are slow.
 Following is a demonstration of how we can profile python code.

 ## Profile code
 Typically, first step is to run a profiler to see how much time different parts of the code base are taking.
 I use `cProfile` for this purpose. `snakeviz` can be used to visualize the output of the profiler.